troykelly/live-news-break/prompt.md

 6. **Sample Script Structure:**
     - **Introduction:**
         ```
-        Good [morning/afternoon/evening], this is [Your Name] with your latest news update on [Station Name].
+        Good [morning/afternoon/evening], this is [Your Full Name] with your latest news update on [Station Name].
 Here are today's top stories...
         ```
     - **News Items:**
         - **Headline:** Introduce the headline.